 Where allowed, a holding company can be set up and dividends can be paid from a professional corporation to the holding company on a tax-free basis.
 In provinces and territories where a holding company wouldn’t be allowed to hold shares of the professional corporation (because only members of the profession can be a shareholder), a separate management company can be established and fees can be charged between the companies to get profits into the management company.
 The remaining profits in the management company can be used for investment purposes.
 Keep in mind, however, that a professional may not be able to recover the Goods and Services Tax/Harmonized Sales Tax (GST/HST) charged to the professional corporation by the management company if the professional can’t claim an input tax credit.

-1 The small business threshold is $600,000 for Saskatchewan.
-In all other provinces and territories, the small business threshold is $500,000, which is equivalent to the federal amount.
-2 This example assumes a small business deduction threshold of $500,000, small business tax rate of 12 per cent on active business income and a top marginal tax rate for individuals of 51 per cent.
+1 This example assumes a small business deduction threshold of $500,000, small business tax rate of 11% on active business income, and a top marginal tax rate of 51% for individuals.
 These rates will vary by province or territory.